Filip Krajinović: 2022: First grass court final

-2023: Quarterfinal in Pune
+2023–2024: Pune quarterfinalist, loss of form, retirement

 Krajinović started his 2023 season at the Maharashtra Open in Pune, India.
 Seeded sixth, he reached the quarterfinals where he lost to eventual finalist Benjamin Bonzi.
 At the Australian Open, he was defeated in the first round by ninth seed and world No. 10, Holger Rune.

 In February, Krajinović competed at the Open Sud de France.
 He lost in the second round to Lorenzo Sonego.
 At the Open 13 Provence in Marseille, France, he was eliminated in the first round by Alexander Bublik.
 In Dubai, he lost in the first round to second seed, world No. 6, defending champion, and eventual finalist, Andrey Rublev.
+In March, he competed at the BNP Paribas Open.
+Here, he was defeated in the first round by Mackenzie McDonald.

+Krajinović announced that his final appearance will be at the 2024 US Open, where he lost to Jurij Rodionov in the first round of the qualifying draw.

+In September 2024, Filip Krajinovic officially retired from professional tennis in front of his home crowd, in Belgrade, during Davis Cup tie between Serbia and Greece, which Serbia won 3:1.

 Playing style and endorsements

 With hard court as his favourite and double-handed backhand as a favourite shot, Krajinović is often compared to Andre Agassi, for which was named Agassi of Sombor.
 In a 2008 article published by The Independent, Nick Bollettieri himself compared him to younger Agassi.

 After signing a contract with prestigious Bollettieri Tennis Academy, Krajinović also signed a sponsorship deal with Nike.
 In 2009, he signed with Wilson Sporting Goods.
-He is currently managed by Olivier van Lindonk of IMG and coached by Petar Popovic.
+He is currently managed by Olivier van Lindonk of IMG and coached by Petar Popović.

 Personal life

 Krajinović was born on 27 February 1992 to Vera and Stjepan Krajinović in Sombor, Serbia, SFR Yugoslavia.
 He has a brother Damir and sister Katarina, and started playing tennis at age five.
 Through his distant ancestors, he is of partial Croatian descent and he holds the Croatian passport.
+Filip is passionate fan of Crvena Zvezda.

 Performance timelines

 Singles

-Current through the 2023 Indian Wells.
+Current through the 2024 US Open.

 1 2008: ATP ranking–901, tournaments–0, win/loss 0–0.